Mark-Barr/hiring_challenge/README.md

 # goal

 The goal of this challenge to create two simple applications.
-We're trying to make it so these don't take more than an hour or two, depending on you're experience and how far you're willing to take it.
+We're trying to make it so these don't take more than an hour or two (an afternoon, max), depending on your experience and how far you're willing to take it.

 # simple api application